 his own ... well, private, sources, he is ready to proclaim it to the

-world ... and who is listening, besides his unfortunate students?
-Not
+world ... but who is listening, besides his unfortunate students?
+Certainly

-the bishops!
-They are, by the latest polls, apparently too busy listening
+not the bishops!
+They are, by the latest polls, apparently too busy

-profit, one for power, and one
+Actually ... all three: One for profit, one for power, and one

 Sounds like a viable class-action suit to me.

 with genitalia that brought the Church in Boston to this sad state